bright/new-www/_posts/2017-11-11-teamcity-for-ios-project.md

 ---
 layout: post
 title: 'TeamCity for iOS project'
 excerpt: 'Hi!
-Today topic will be about TeamCity and how to provide continuous integration in your iOS project.'
+Today's topic will be about TeamCity and how to provide continuous integration in your iOS project.'
 author: kwysocki
 tags : [iOS, swift, Fastlane, TeamCity, continuous integration]
 comments: true
-hidden: true
+hidden: false
 image: /images/teamcity-for-ios-project/title_image.jpg
 ---